 Debates about exam grades and retaking tests tend to coalesce, eventually, around the same arguments.
-One faction prioritizes subject mastery, the idea that it’s more important to continue to move students toward knowledge than to punish them with a bad grade.
+One faction prioritizes subject mastery, the idea that it’s more important to get students to take incremental steps towards proficiency than to punish them with bad grades.
 The other side emphasizes personal responsibility, insisting that there are very few second chances in life, and that regular opportunities to retake tests simply teach kids that consequences are negotiable.

 “This has backfired on me so many times,” lamented teacher Misty McClaskey in a comment that drew hundreds of sympathetic reactions from our audience.
 “Students don’t study more.
 They do just as bad or worse on the retake.
 That’s a waste of my time and theirs.
 And I have found if they know a retake is available, they actually study and prepare less.”

 Still, teachers weren’t giving up on mastery or on makeup tests, and clear solutions emerged in the course of the back-and-forth.
 A consensus emerged around some key guidelines for retesting:

 - Consider partial credit: It remains controversial, but most teachers withheld full credit for retakes—though a wide range of standards for partial credit emerged.
 Some averaged the two grades, while others established a maximum possible score.
 An interesting wrinkle: a few teachers replaced the initial grade with the newly earned grade, even if it went down.

 - Make parents aware of the retake: Dozens of educators suggested looping in parents when retakes were requested by students.
 In some cases, teachers asked students and parents to cosign contracts setting out the terms of the retesting.

 - Keep the rest of the class on track: Don’t slow the march of progress in your classroom to accommodate students who need to retest—unless the exam reveals a broad lack of mastery.
 Instead, most teachers conduct reteaching and retesting during study halls or before or after school.